Photo Book Grants 2022

 In order to promote these grants and mark the significance of photography books already this summer, we have chosen to award photographer Johannes Samuelsson a grant of SEK 20,000 for his book project Skogsbärbranschen.

-Skogsbärbranschen is based on Johannes Samuelsson’s photographs and is a collaboration with two cultural geographers and researchers at Umeå University: Madeleine Eriksson and Aina Tollefsen.
+Skogsbärbranschen is based on Johannes Samuelsson’s photographs and started as a collaboration with two cultural geographers and researchers at Umeå University: Madeleine Eriksson and Aina Tollefsen.
 It is about the forest-berry industry in Norrland: about structural organisation, economic circumstances, changes in the countryside, migration and local and global relationships.
 The project is cross-disciplinary, highly relevant and very original.

 About Johannes Samuelsson

 Johannes Samuelsson is a photographer and artist with a master’s degree from the Valand Academy at the University of Gothenburg.
 He lives and works in Umeå, Sweden.
 Johannes participated in the exhibition New Nordic Photography at the Hasselblad Center in 2011 and teaches at the Umeå School of Architecture at Umeå University.